-Over the last several weeks, there has been a lot of talk about health care.
-What remains constant and true is that it is important to continue to protect the health and financial future of you and your family.
+While the future of the Affordable Care Act is debated in Washington, D.C., what remains constant and true is that it is important to protect your health and financial future.
 Did you know the average cost of a 3-day hospital stay is $30,000?
 Or that fixing a broken leg can cost up to $7,500?
 Having health coverage can help protect you from high, unexpected costs like these.
 Broken bones, disease and other chronic conditions aren’t political and can happen at any time.
 Most are treatable and in some cases preventable if you have access to care and health insurance.
-Make sure you renew so that you are covered for 2017.
+Join the thousands of Coloradans who already signed up for 2017 health insurance.

 You have three options to get covered: